icdevs/Icdevs_mainsite/_posts/2022-02-10-Language Server Updates.md

 * learn more javascript
 * learn about Language Servers

 The goal of this bounty is to augment [the motoko language server](https://github.com/dfinity/motoko/tree/master/src/languageServer) with additional features.
-A Language Serever is a helpful tool that eases development in Visual Studio Code and other IDEs.
+A Language Server is a helpful tool that eases development in Visual Studio Code and other IDEs.

 [Language Server Extention Guide](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide)

-The following featues need to be added to the language server:
+The following features need to be added to the language server:

 * Support for multiple canisters in the same project
 * Refactoring Tools